 To put it differently

 Has your instructor told you to use transitions?
 Or said that your sentences were awkward or not effective?
-Editing the first words of your sentence is the key to help solve both problems.
-I give some explanations about this in my Hub Sentence Starters as well as a list of transition words.
-He is how you edit your grammar for effective sentences:
+Editing the first words of your sentence is the key to solving both problems.
+Here is how to edit your paragraphs for effective sentences:

 The easiest way to change sentences which start with the same word is to put a transition word in front of one (or both) of the sentences with a comma.
 To choose the best transition word, think about how the sentences relate to one another.
 Example: